Kira2/product-technical-tests/Readme.md

 You will see that I decided to not update the value if the returned value is -1.
 It is to avoid to erase an information about the Google Places ID if this is due to another thing than juste an inexistant Google Places ID.
 This part of code can be improved by detecting all cases to set the value to -1 only if it is really relevant to an inexistant Google Places ID.

 I also specified into the comments of the middleware, that in case of failure to get the Google Places ID, the operation to save the boutique can continue.
 However, there should be a bugreport system to notify the team that something went wrnong, and make the needed actions to correct it.

+After writing this Middleware, I could simplified the file ```boutique-service/src/httpApi/v1/handlers/populateGPID.js```to just use this mechanisme to automatially update all the boutiques without any Google Places ID, by visiting the url http://localhost:3050/v1/boutiques/populateGPID.